HISTORICALLY AND TODAY

 Hudson Milestones has been providing EI services since 1983, working with approximately 200 families throughout Hudson County over the course of a year.
 In 2004, this program went to a Department of Health Division of Family Health System FFS reimbursement system.

-In 1985, Hudson Milestones began providing Respite Care to children and adults with I/DD through our Department of Children & Family Services and the Division of Developmental Disabilities (DDD).
-Respite Care services were developed to provide families with assistance and support with their ongoing responsibilities related to caring for an individual with an I/DD.
+In 1985, Hudson Milestones began providing Respite to children and adults with I/DD through the Department of Children & Family Services and the Division of Developmental Disabilities (DDD).
+Respite services were developed to provide families with assistance and support with their ongoing responsibilities related to caring for an individual with an I/DD.
+Referrals can come from Support Coordination Agencies or other support services.
 Specially trained staff visit the home at times chosen by the family member to care for the individual with the disability.
 The care provided varies according to the person and family’s needs and can consist of tutoring, skill training, recreational activities, and/or attention to personal needs.
 Having access to respite services is a great relief to the parent(s) who otherwise are alone with the often difficult responsibility of caring for a family member with special needs.
 If your child or loved one is eligible for respite services through PerformCare or DDD, there is no fee for participation.

 The After School Program, also in our Department of Children & Family Services, provided after school care for children who meet DCPP income eligibility standards, have a developmental disability and live in Bayonne.
 Unfortunately, due to low enrollment, this program closed in September 2014.